JHPolarBear/Monogram/README.md

 An id of a user can be extracted from a JWT token passed by a client.

-You also need to add any necessary resources to the `resources` section of the `serverless.yml` file such as DynamoDB table and S3 bucket.
+all necessary resources are added to the `resources` section of the `serverless.yml` file such as DynamoDB table and S3 bucket.

 # Frontend